Must-have Features of a Loyalty Management Software

 Invest in a loyalty program software that allows you to personalize your incentives quickly.
 What makes a good personalization?
 When talking about customer loyalty programs, personalization should cover three areas: rewards, eligibility, and timing.

-The last bit of personalization is timing.
-You can push customers to action by creating urgency with expiry dates or strategically placed countdown timers.
+- Timing personalization – you can push customers to action by creating urgency with expiry dates or strategically placed countdown timers.
 Also, calendar-driven rewards programs for occasions such as holidays, birthdays, or anniversaries are just a brilliant and natural way to entice customers throughout the year.

 12. Allowing offline redemptions